renaudcerrato/renaudcerrato.github.io/_posts/2016-05-21-build-your-homemade-router-part1.md

 ---
 I've spent the last decade flashing my home routers to DD-WRT but was never totally satisfied about it because of the cheap (and poorly supported) hardware, unstable builds, and/or unfixed bugs.
 Not even talking of [the controversy](http://www.wi-fiplanet.com/columns/article.php/3816236/The-DD-WRT-Controversy.htm) about it.

-Since I needed to upgrade my Buffalo WHR-300HP2 AP/router to something able to get the most of my 200Mbps cable connection, I recently decided to build my own.
+Since I needed to upgrade my [Buffalo WHR-300HP2](http://www.buffalotech.com/products/wireless/single-band/airstation-highpower-n300-wireless-router-2) to something able to get the most of my 200Mbps cable connection, I recently decided to build my own Ubuntu 16.04LTS based router.

 ## Bill of Material